How To Fight Loneliness With Wisdom, According To A Neuropsychiatrist

 Is age linked to loneliness?

-While moderate to severe loneliness is present across the adult life span, I've found it is particularly intense in certain age groups—one of which is the late 80s.
+While moderate to severe loneliness is present across the adult life span1, I've found it is particularly intense in certain age groups—one of which is the late 80s.

 In our society, becoming older often means moving into senior living or retirement communities.
 These places have obvious benefits, closer proximity, for example, to essential services and one's peer group.
 These are prime examples of congregate settings.
 And yet, loneliness is not uncommon in these communities or group living situations, despite shared common areas, planned social outings, and communal activities.